brainworxx/kreXX-TYPO3-Extension/Documentation/Features/ErrorHandling/Index.rst

 But when everything works as it should, you should narrow this down, so you can handle each exception type specifically.

-Catching PHP5 fatal errors
-^^^^^^^^^^^^^^^^^^^^^^^^^^

-When a fatal error occurs, the only way to actually do something is the shutdown function.
-The main problem here is, that the backtrace will not contain anything useful, you can not rely on php to provide these values.
-Since php won't do this, kreXX will have to keep track of the backtrace.
-But by doing this, it will slow down your system to the extreme.
-This is why you will have to activate the handler.

 .. code-block:: php

 	// register the fatal error handler